"HISTORY "

 WHAT: A music and comedy duo

 WHO PLAYS WHAT: Rick plays acoustic guitar and harmonica.
-George plays electric and acoustic guitars.
+George plays electric and acoustic guitars, bass and banjo.

 WHERE: they live in Montreal